slevithan/oniguruma-parser/README.md

 Although any number of digits are supported for enclosed `\k<…>`/`\k'…'` backreferences (assuming the backreference refers to a valid capturing group), unenclosed backreferences currently support only up to three digits (`\999`).
 In other words, `\1000` is handled as `\100` followed by `0` even if 1,000+ captures appear to the left.

-Note that, although Oniguruma theoretically supports `\1000` and higher when as many capturing groups appear to the left, Oniguruma regexes with more than 999 captures never actually work.
-They fail to match anything, with no error, due to an apparent bug.
-Tested in Oniguruma 6.9.8 via `vscode-oniguruma`.
+> **Note:** An apparent bug in `vscode-oniguruma` (v2.0.1 tested) prevents any regex with more than 999 captures from working.
+They fail to match anything, with no error.

 #### Erroring on patterns that trigger Oniguruma bugs